AsMdHabibullah/Django-Deployment-In-Heroku/README.md

 33. Password
 34. Confirm Password
 ```
-# Ok Done...Hurrah Your App in live now.
+# Done..:) Hurrah Your App in live now.
 You can see just writ command - > heroku poen
 ```